 You’ve Recently Remodeled or Redecorated Your Home: Off-gassing is a real thing and is commonly associated with that “new chemical smell” you experience when you buy a new mattress or furniture set or even have your home repainted.
-If you’re remodeling your home or upgrading existing furniture and don’t want to deal with the literal headache associated with these scenarios, get an air purifier for VOCs.
+Get an air purifier for VOCs if you’re remodeling your home or upgrading existing furniture and don’t want to deal with the literal headache associated with these scenarios.

 You’re Concerned About Air Quality: Even if you don’t have a respiratory condition or haven’t recently remodeled your home, maybe you’re just concerned about the air you breathe.
-While it may not be necessary to have a VOC-filtering air purifier in your home, there’s nothing wrong with erring on the side of caution.
+While having a VOC-filtering air purifier in your home may not be necessary, there’s nothing wrong with erring on the side of caution.

 You’re Not Specific About Quality: Activated carbon filter-based air purifiers can be hit or miss if you don’t pick a model with enough carbon present in the filter to effectively clean the air.
 If you’re not going to pay attention to that key feature, this product category isn’t for you.